n8ta/jawk/README.md

 The right chart omits onetrueawk to make distinctions clearer.
 ![Left is a histogram of mawk, gawk, goawk, jawk, and onetrue awk.
 Right omits onetrueawk since it s 10x slower than the others.
 Mean runtimes are mawk: 554ms gawk: 2042ms goawk: 747ms jawk: 448ms](./assets/practical.png)

-ATM this is an unfair comparison since jawk field splitting isn't implemented.
-Shout out to mawk it took me a lot of optimization to beat their runtime for io bound programs.

 ## Limitations

 jawk doesn't support all of awk yet.
 Lots of builtins are missing, statements must be terminated with a `;` not a new line, and numeric strings